ankitpal24289/AI-Study-Buddy/README.md

-# 🎓 AI Study Buddy
+#  AI Study Buddy - AICTE - Batch 7

 An AI-powered study companion built with Python and Streamlit.